-I felt hopeful, but not convinced, that we would see them.
+After spending some time at the festival, my wife and I were directed down a gravel road to a quiet spot in the forest.
+I felt hopeful (although not convinced) that we would see them.
+We made our way to a picnic table and sat in the dark.
 And then, after a few minutes, we witnessed that first string of florescent dots.
 And then another.
 And another.
 Until it was a steady blink-blink-blink-blink.
-And so fireflies flickered on Saturday, putting on a show in an otherwise pitch dark forest.
+We had front row seats to one of nature’s miracles!
+The fireflies flickered away, putting on a show in an otherwise pitch dark forest.

 Mother Nature Network has written that lightening bugs bring magic to a summer night.
 Certainly, they do.
 I think that most of us can recall summer evenings of watching and catching fireflies.
-But these ones, though–the P. carolinus–it was a dream to see them, and now I know why.
+But these ones–the P. carolinus–it was a dream to see them, and now I know why.

-I’m going to manage expectations here.
+I’m going to take a moment to manage expectations.
 What we saw didn’t match some of the photos out there on the web, including the one in this post.
-The display last weekend was subtler.
+The display last weekend was more subtle.
 They were stunning nonetheless.
 Their ability to sync (and in just a few places around the globe) is a natural wonder and a testament to possibility.
-A forest full of fireflies and their timed flashes of brilliance is something worth seeing in life.
+Their timed flashes of brilliance is something worth seeing in life.
 I know I’m glad that I did.

 If you go